sapienfrom2000s/portfolio/_posts/2025-01-07-building-my-portfolio-from-zero-to-deployed.md

 ## The Moment of Truth

 Typed the domain into my browser.
 It worked.

-That feeling when you see your own site, running on your own infrastructure, accessible from anywhere in the world?
-Pure magic.
+Yayy!

 ## SSL Certificate